 Do vets recommend The Farmer's Dog?

-The Farmer’s Dog works with board-certified veterinary nutritionists to formulate its meals, and it has a full-time animal nutritionist on staff.
-Also, vets all over the country recommend its recipes for weight loss and general health improvement.
+The Farmer’s Dog works with board-certified veterinary nutritionists to formulate its meals, and it has several on staff (as well as 8 vets).

 How much is The Farmer’s Dog per week?

 The cost per week depends on the size of the dog and its level of activity.
-Generally speaking, its breed and age are good indicators in this case.
 The food for a 10 lb dog can cost around $28/week, while a 55 lb dog can set you back around $63/week.

 Is The Farmer's Dog food grain-free?